-Here is a typical , less severe, case that arrived at the small animal clinic of the University of Saskatchewan.
+You can read the story about a less-severe, case that arrived at the small animal clinic of the University of Saskatchewan here.

 Dogs with severe pancreatic attacks are in shock.
 They need intensive care and support.
 The most important thing the veterinary staff will do is to keep your pet’s blood pressure and kidney function adequate by administering intravenous fluids through an IV tube.
 The veterinarians will not be certain what is actually wrong with your pet until tests are done – but the treatment of shock is standard no mater what the cause.
-Warmth to maintain its body temperature, steroids to counteract shock, antibiotics to counter infection and oxygen to help the pet breath are all part of standard therapy for shock of any kind.
+Warmth to maintain your dog's body temperature, steroids to counteract shock, antibiotics to counter infection and oxygen to help your pet breath are all part of standard therapy for shock.
 Your pet will probably receive medications to relieve its pain.
-If tests show that your pet's blood is not clotting normally due to DIC, your veterinarian will use his/her judgement as to what additional medications it might need (there is a lot of disagreement). (ref)
+If tests show that your pet's blood is not clotting normally due to DIC, your veterinarian will use his/her judgment as to what additional medications it might need (there is not full agreement as to the best treatment). (ref)

 Sudden pancreatitis is always an emergency.
 It is impossible to know in advance how ill your pet will become.
-Some cases, abruptly dissipate; while others will continue to spiral downward despite an enormous effort by your veterinarian and their technicians.
+Some cases, abruptly dissipate/improve; while others continue to spiral downward despite enormous efforts made by your veterinarian and the technicians.

-Once a pet’s pancreas is damaged, a cascade of events occurs.
-Pancreatic enzymes, once liberated and loose within the body, are very corrosive (auto-digestion) to the undamaged portions of your pet’s pancreas and its other body organs so things can deteriorate rapidly.
-However, with intensive veterinary care, the majority of pets do stabilize before irreversible damage is done.
+As I mentioned earlier, once a pet’s pancreas is damaged, a cascade of events can occur.
+Pancreatic enzymes, once liberated and loose within the body, are very corrosive (auto-digestion) to the undamaged portions of your pet’s pancreas and its other body organs as well.
+So things can deteriorate rapidly.
+However, with intensive veterinary care, the majority of pets stabilize before irreversible damage is done.

 In the star-crossed pets that cannot be saved, massive amounts of pancreatic enzymes enter the circulation.
-Veterinarians have no medications that can neutralize these enzymes.
-We can only give your pets circulatory and homeostatic system as much support as possible.
+Veterinarians have no medications yet that can neutralize those enzymes.
+We can only give your pet's circulatory and regulatory systems (homeostasis) as much supportive treatment as possible.
 It is common for dogs with severe pancreatitis to have dangerous heart beat irregularities as well.
 Your pet’s first 48 hours will be its most critical.

-When a pet is rushed to a veterinary hospital, the nature and severity of its problem is often unclear at first as to the nature of the problem.
-Besides a thorough physical examination, veterinarians begin by running a series of standard blood tests called a CBC/WBC and blood chemistry, while they attempt to stabilize the animal.
+When a pet is rushed to a veterinary hospital, the nature and severity of its problem is often unclear at first.
+Besides a thorough physical examination, veterinarians begin by running a series of standard blood tests called a CBC/WBC and blood chemistry, while they attempt to stabilize your dog.

-When these test results return, it is common to find an elevate white blood cell count, decreased clotting cells (thrombocytes) and evidence of dehydration (high PCV, Hct).
+When these test results return, it is common to find an elevate white blood cell count, decreased numbers of clotting cells (thrombocytes) and evidence of dehydration (high PCV, Hct).
 That, in itself, it not sufficient to diagnose pancreatitis.
 But those results and the result of the vets physical examination may put pancreatitis high on the list of possibilities.
 Other labwork results are key - as I will go on to explain.

-Laboratory tests on your pet’s blood not only help veterinarians diagnose acute pancreatitis attacks, they allow veterinarians clues as to the severity of the attack and, by following blood levels day by day, they let your vet decide if the treatment plan is working.
+Laboratory blood tests on your pet not only help your veterinarian diagnose an acute pancreatitis attack, they give your veterinarian clues as to the severity of the attack.
+And - by following blood levels day by day - they let your vet decide if the treatment plan is working.

 Enzyme test results are often below normal when repeated acute attacks have destroyed much of your pet’s pancreatic function (pancreatic enzyme insufficiency) .
 So they are useful in identifying chronic pancreatitis cases in dogs that can no longer digest their food properly.